UppaJung/rest-contracts/README.md

 }
 ```

-You can download the working example from the example directory of the repository on GitHub.
+You can download the working example from the package/rest-contracts-example directory of the repository on GitHub, or download it as an npm package.

 ## Contributing